 Inventory

-The inventory is lower sum of the cost and net realization value.
+The inventory is measured as the lesser amount of the cost and net realization value.
 The cost of the inventory is determined by the FIFO method and includes the costs to purchase the inventory and to bring it into its existing place and state.
 Net realization value is the estimated sales price during normal business, with deduction of the estimated cost of completion and estimated costs required to carry out the sale.

 10. Investing in a Subsidiary and Partnership